Aimee Mann: Lyrics

 Mann is noted for her sharp and literate lyrics.
 She said she admires precision in lyrics and that she liked rhymes that are "perfect and interesting".
 She explores dark subjects such as mental illness and suicide, and writes about underdog characters who are lost, lonely or exist outside of society.
 In Pitchfork, Chris Dahlen wrote of Mann's skill in writing about dark subjects without self-pity, and in using specific imagery to carry general meanings.
 Another Pitchfork writer, Eric Torres, attributed Mann's penchant for underdog characters to her struggles in the music industry.
 In Paste, Dave Sims wrote that "Mann's first-person protagonists invariably find themselves on the raw end of a doomed romance, ducking out under a smokescreen of half-mumbled mea culpas and a cloud of fatalism".

 Mann combines sad music and themes with humorous or sarcastic lyrics to create the sense of a narrator trying to hide their feelings.
 She felt this was sadder than simply stating the feelings directly.
 She said: "I'm sure I'm the only person who thinks any lines or any moments are funny, but that's usually because they're the most accurate and bleak ones."
 In the New York Times, Nate Chinen wrote that "the sugarcoated poison pill is a reliable device for Aimee Mann, a singer-songwriter given to ravaging implication and dispassionate affect".
 Paul Thomas Anderson wrote that Mann was "the great articulator of the biggest things we think about: 'How can anyone love me?'
 'Why the hell would anyone love me?' and the old favorite 'Why would I love anyone when all it means is torture?'"

-Many of the lyrics on Mann's 90s albums express her frustration with her record label, Geffen.
-Hornby noted that some found Mann's "self-righteous sense of grievance" irritating, such as the author Greil Marcus, who wrote that she was "still whining after all these years".
-Hornby responded that pop music could express any mood and asked: "Who doesn't feel like whining sometimes?"
+Many of the lyrics on Mann's 1990s albums express her frustration with her record label, Geffen.